 If the virus becomes reactivated, however, it can cause a whole lot of hurt.
 For one thing, shingles can be extremely painful.
 The rash literally hurts like hell.
 Sometimes the pain lingers for months or years because of lasting nerve damage.

 The virus that causes shingles, varicella zoster, “wakes up” after lying dormant for decades inside our nerve cells.
-The authors also suggest that reactivation of the varicella zoster (shingles) virus may have a secondary impact and reactivate dormant herpes simplex virus (HSV-1).
+The authors of the study in Wales and Australia suggest that reactivation of the varicella zoster (shingles) virus may have a secondary impact and reactivate dormant herpes simplex virus (HSV-1).
 So, you get a double whammy of herpes virus activation: zoster and HSV-1.

 When such viruses are reactivated, they cause a lot of damage.
 “Neuroinflammation” in the brain can harm blood vessels and cause lots of other mischief, including the buildup of amyloid plaque and nerve damage.
 This chain of events could ultimately lead to memory loss and many of the other clinical manifestations of dementia.